Reading Navigation

 But how does ketamine differ from traditional therapy?

 - Rapid onset of action.
-While antidepressants like SSRIs and SNRIs typically take 4–12 weeks to show benefits, ketamine can ease depressive symptoms within hours of administration.
+While antidepressants like SSRIs and SNRIs typically take 4–12 weeks to show benefits, ketamine can ease depressive symptoms within hours4 of administration.

 - Lasting effects.
 Even though ketamine leaves the body within hours, it activates processes like BDNF — a protein change that helps brain cells form new connections, and mTOR — a pathway that supports cell growth and repair.
 Together, these changes may explain why mood improvements can last for days or even weeks after treatment.

 - Circuit-level changes.
-Neuroimaging research suggests that ketamine helps restore disrupted connectivity in networks regulating mood, such as between the prefrontal cortex and limbic regions of the brain — a mechanism not typically seen with standard antidepressants.
+Neuroimaging research suggests6 that ketamine helps restore disrupted connectivity in networks regulating mood, such as between the prefrontal cortex and limbic regions of the brain.
+Standard antidepressants also affect these circuits, but typically more gradually and with different connectivity signatures.

 In 2019, the FDA approved intranasal esketamine (Spravato) for treatment-resistant depression, marking the first new rapid-acting antidepressant pathway in decades.
 This approval not only validated ketamine’s antidepressant potential but also opened the door for broader clinical acceptance and further research into ketamine infusions, maintenance strategies, and next-generation glutamate-based therapies.